 His awards and recognitions include ASIA’s Best Professor in Management from World Education Congress in 2012 and the ASAIHL-THAILAND’s Best Professor Award for “Teaching Excellence” in the field of humanities, Association of Southeast Asian Institutions of Higher Learning.

 His academic credentials include PhD in Management Studies/Organisational Behaviour from the School of Hospitality and Tourism Management, University of Surrey, UK., USA

-Guy is committed to the growing of a trusted quality higher education business that is customer-focused.
+Guy is committed to the growth of a trusted higher quality education business that is customer-focused.
 He uses a mentoring leadership style to assist his executive team to operate effectively within a complex regulatory and corporate global environment.
 He has extensive experience as a director of business in the general education, workplace training, outdoor recreation, hospitality, and tourism sectors.
-Guy publishes academic & industry papers and regularly presents at conferences.
+Guy publishes academic and industry papers and regularly presents at conferences.

 In 2017, Guy received the title Professor in recognition of his leadership of change in Higher Education Institutions.